elastic/apm-agent-android/README.md

 #### Filtering HTTP requests from getting traced

+By default, all of your app's HTTP requests will get traced.
 You can avoid some requests from getting traced by creating your own `HttpExclusionRule`.
-For example this is an exclusion rule that prevents all requests with the host `127.0.0.1` from getting
+For example this is an exclusion rule that prevents all requests with the host `127.0.0.1` from getting traced:
-traced:

 ```java
 class MyHttpExclusionRule extends HttpExclusionRule {